dadahu/New_Baseline_App/ReadME.txt

 ------------------------------------------------------------------------------------------------------

 Update 25/10/2012 ...
+[Part 2] Update 3 ...

+		> properly configured fragment tabs, changed version string again to fit, added scrollview,  added webview for direct website access via tab, configured mobile version of website and added URL to code, enabled webview to intercept and handle any URL's called from within the webview fragment tab,  another minor code clean as well ...

+-

+Update 25/10/2012 ...
 [Part 1] Update 3 ...

 		> added proper 'onclick' method for buttons, created new button.png and